brownplt/chaff-gen-artifacts/README.md

 - `semantic` : V-Measure and Homogeneity should match those in `Table 4` of the paper.

 *`levenshtein` and `tree_diff` clustering utlize Affinity Propagation.
 The initial choice of exemplars in Affinity Propagation (AP) is random, and this can affect the final clustering result.
-Additionally, the algorithm involves updating the message-passing matrices between exemplars and data points, which can also be affected by random initialization.
-To mitigate the effect of randomness on the final clustering result, we ran AP multiple times, presenting the best clustering result with respect to ground truth in Tables 1 and 2 of the paper.
+To mitigate the effect of randomness on the final clustering result, we ran AP multiple times, presenting the best-clustering result with respect to ground truth in Tables 1 and 2 of the paper.
 Even these best-results resulted in very low clustering correspondence.
+The lower V-Measure and Homogeneity, in Tables 1 and 2, the stronger our claims.

 ## Claim 2: Evidence that Chaffs selected using our clustering method out-performed expert-written mutants.